d3nn1sv0/Secreth_ELT/Secreth_ELT/readme.md

 - `databaseName`: The name of the MongoDB database to store the raw weather data.
 - `collectionName`: The name of the MongoDB collection to store the raw weather data.

-### `ExtractTransformedDataFromMongoDBAtlas(string connectionString, string databaseName, string collectionName, bool extractFromMongoDB)`
+### `ExtractMongoDBData(string connectionString, string databaseName, string collectionName, bool extractFromMongoDB)`

 This method extracts and transforms the weather data from MongoDB Atlas.